pragyasharma123/sympa-scraper/README.md

 ## 🧪 Example Use Cases

-* Identify researchers and labs working on HRI topics
+* Identify researchers and labs working on HRI or custom topics
 * Track conference announcements and calls for papers
 * Map email domains to institutions for community analysis
-* Build a database of people and topics from message history
+* Build a keyword-based database of people and topics from mailing list archives

 ---

 ## 📌 Notes

-* Some messages may fail to parse due to malformed HTML or missing body content — these are skipped with error logs.
+* Some messages may fail to parse due to malformed HTML — these are logged and skipped.
-* Messages with domains like Gmail are heuristically assigned institutions using known affiliations mentioned in the body.
+* Generic domains (e.g., Gmail) are assigned institutions by searching for known affiliations in the message text.
+* The new `--extra_seeds` option makes it easy to adapt the script for **other research areas**, not just HRI.

 ---

+Do you want me to also add a **“Generalization for non-HRI scraping”** section to this README so that it’s ready when we make your script topic-agnostic?
+That way it’s already future-proofed.